SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 > One last thing while I blush, I must say you are my crush

 "Aww, that was so sweet.
 I love it!"

+> Hopefully all that shows that I do love you. :)

+"I believe you!"

 > Love,
 > Silk Rose